 Please know your Saddleback College e-mail address and password.
 You will use it to sign into computer.

 For those with special accommodations, you will need to provide the documentation to the Health Science Division office 2 weeks prior to the test date.
 You can obtain a copy from Special Services.

 TEAS Testing Date

-Applications for Fall 2014 will be accepted February 18 to March 3, 2014, 8:30 am to 4:30 pm.
+Applications for Spring 2015 will be accepted June 16 to June 30, 2014, 8:30 am to 4:30 pm.
 Applications will not be accepted on weekends or holidays.
 Only complete applications will be reviewed.
 In progress work will not be accepted.
 Once a student is invited into the program, there will be specific deadlines for paperwork and testing that will have to be met in order to be cleared to register for classes.
 Since the program is impacted, we will not be accepting students with international student F-1 visas into the nursing program.

 A student does not need an appointment to complete an application, but it is imperative that students continue to meet with their counselors to determine transferability of classes, general education requirements, and eligibility for application to the nursing program.

 We encourage all students interested in our nursing program to attend an information session in the fall.
 There will be two for the RN program and approximately 3 for the LVN-RN program.
 There dates will be posted later in the summer.